dequelabs/axe-devtools-html-api-examples/Node/axeTestcafe/README.md

 ### AxeTestCafe#exclude(selector: string | string[])

-Add a CSS selector to the list of elements to exclude from analysis
+Adds a CSS selector to the list of elements to exclude from analysis.

 ```js
 await new axeTestCafe().exclude("#content").analyze(t);